Cyphexl/placename-insights/docs/doc-final.md

 ## Data Analysis

- We choose these data set from different aspects so that the analysis may be more diverse.
+We chose these datasets from different aspects so that the analysis would be more diverse.

 ![image-20190524094536128.png](https://i.loli.net/2019/06/11/5cffbda9505b562984.png)

 *Fig - Distribution of the variables*

-Before machine learning, we need to cluster these cities by so we choose K-means model to do this job.
-Considering the vast difference between different countries, like location, culture, population, language, GDP and so on, so we use the Gapminder to do the K-means method, and we need to use the *PCA* method to do dimension reduction analysis.
+Before machine learning, we need to cluster these cities.
+We chose K-means algorithm to do this job.
+Considering the vast difference between countries, like location, culture, population, language, GDP and so on, so we use the Gapminder dataset to do the K-means method, and we need to use the *PCA* method to reduce the dimension of data.

 ![image-20190519220213594.png](https://i.loli.net/2019/06/11/5cffbda9d831b99877.png)

+*Fig - The colleration matrix for different columns*

 ## GUI Prototyping & Design